-If there are small veins that won’t develop into a fistula, a vascular access which connects an artery to a vein is created with the help of a graft or a synthetic tube implanted under the skin in your arm.
+If there are small veins that won’t develop into a fistula, a vascular access that connects an artery to a vein is created with the help of a graft or a synthetic tube implanted under the skin in your arm.
 The graft acts as an artificial vein that can be repeatedly used for the placement of needle and blood access during the process of hemodialysis.
-A graft could be used soon after placement, often within a period of 2 or 3 weeks.
+A graft could be used soon after placement.

 For patients who require hemodialysis, a properly functioning vascular access is crucial for achieving optimal quality of life.
 If a suitable cephalic vein at the forearm and upper arm cannot be found, an arteriovenous fistula (AVF) is made using a prosthetic graft or a transposed basilic vein.
 The basilic vein is completely protected from venipuncture owing to its deep position in the subfascial plane.